sebGilR/twitter-clone/README.md

 ## Features

-- Publish, edit and delete Tweets
+- Publish, edit and delete Tweets.
-- Sign up, ediit and delete profiles
+- Sign up, edit and delete user profiles.

 ## Built With